Vista Alternative School

-The graduation requirements consist of successful completion of 200 high school credits, and the successful completion of the California High School Exit Exam.
+The graduation requirements consist of successful completion of 200 high school credits.
 The mandatory core curriculum classes that must be completed are identical to the comprehensive high school with exception of 30 elective credits.

 Vista Alternative School Course Syllabus

 In order to have a successful time in school, it is important for students to understand appropriate behavior and academic expectations.
 Students will be required to attend class twice per week from 8:15 AM – 2:00 PM either Monday/Wednesday or Tuesday/Thursday.
 There will be teacher instruction, group discussion, and group activities, so your support and effort is needed to ensure that each class is productive and pleasant.
 Please be on time, respect everyone, and actively participate.

 5 credits are earned for completing assignments and earning an average of 60% or better on quizzes and tests.
 In addition, students need to have a minimum of 75% course participation to earn 5 credits.
 Participation is not just being present; it also means being engaged in learning.
 Students who do not earn a minimum of 60% on the work OR do not have a minimum of 75% participation will NOT receive 5 credits.
 They will have 0 credits and an F grade.
 NO partial credit is earned!